stoneyzjw/snippetbox-ch02/README.md

 in a database is a non-idempotent action that changes the state of our server, so we should follow HTTP good practice and restrict this route to act on POST request only.

+## The http.Error shortcut

+If you want to send a non-200 status code and a plain-text response body (like we are in the code above) then it's a good opportunity to use the **http.Error()** shortcut.
+This is a lightweight helper function which take a given message and status code, then calls the **w.WriteHeader()** and **w.Write()** methods behind-the-scenes for us.